Inquisitive41/N19Crypt/README.md

 # N19Crypt
-Документ представляет собой историю нашего взаимодействия, где мы разработали криптографический алгоритм "N19-Crypt" и блокчейн "N19-Chain", вдохновлённые числом 19 из Корана.
+The document is a history of our interaction, where we developed the cryptographic algorithm "N19-Crypt" and the blockchain "N19-Chain", inspired by the number 19 from the Quran.

-# N19-Chain: Блокчейн на Python, вдохновлённый числом 19 из Корана
+#N19-Chain: A Python Blockchain inspired by the number 19 from the Quran

-## Описание
+## Description
-"N19-Chain" — это экспериментальный блокчейн-прототип, использующий "N19-Crypt" — уникальный алгоритм шифрования с числом 19 как основой перестановки. Проект вдохновлён числовыми закономерностями Корана (например, 114 сур = 19 × 6, 2698 "Аллах" = 19 × 142).
+"N19-Chain" is an experimental blockchain prototype using "N19-Crypt", a unique encryption algorithm with the number 19 as the basis for permutation.
+The project is inspired by the numerical patterns of the Quran (for example, 114 surahs = 19 × 6, 2698 "Allah" = 19 × 142).

-## Особенности
+## Features
-- **Шифрование**: Трёхслойное ("N19-Crypt": перестановка по 19 байт, замена, AES-CTR).
+- **Encryption**: Three-layer ("N19-Crypt": permutation of 19 bytes, replacement, AES-CTR).
-- **Консенсус**: "Proof-of-19" (хэш % 19 = 0).
+- **Consensus**: "Proof-of-19" (hash %19 = 0).
-- **P2P-сеть**: Тест на 3 нодах (5000, 5001, 5002).
+- **P2P network**: Test on 3 nodes (5000, 5001, 5002).

-## Результаты теста
+## Test Results
-- Скорость: 331 блок за 0.42 сек (≈ 786 tx/s).
+- Speed: 331 blocks in 0.42 seconds (≈ 786 tx/s).
-- Размер блока: 95 байт.
+- Block size: 95 bytes.
-- Энтропия: 4.34 бит/байт (до 8 с случайными данными).
+- Entropy: 4.34 bits/byte (up to 8 with random data).
-- Вывод:
+- Withdrawal:

-**Поддержите проект!**
+**Support the project!**
-Нам очень важна ваша поддержка для дальнейшего развития "N19-Crypt" и "N19-Chain". Если вам понравился проект и вы хотите помочь с оптимизацией, тестами или масштабированием, вы можете отправить донат на криптокошелёк (BITCOIN через Телеграм): 1C6seysHUXb278WytiLE715b9mVFoWYf78    (Toncoin): UQBWDGL8nLnNFq4bDnxpRTX9g7XjYGXTXiSvnanih4VLwe7K   Boosty:  https://boosty.to/inquisitive41/donate
+Your support is very important to us for the further development of N19-Crypt and N19-Chain.
+If you liked the project and want to help with optimization, testing or scaling, you can send a donation to a crypto wallet (BITCOIN via Telegram): 1C6seysHUXb278WytiLE715b9mVFoWYf78 (Toncoin): UQBWDGL8nLnNFq4bDnxpRTX9g7XjYGXTXiSvnanih4VLwe7K Boosty: https://boosty.to/inquisitive41/donate
-Все средства пойдут на улучшение кода, серверы для тестов и подготовку к ICO. Спасибо за ваш вклад!
+All funds will be used to improve the code, test servers and prepare for the ICO.
+Thank you for your contribution!